7BIndustries/sliderule-cli/README.md

   - `dependencies` - Downloads updates for only dependency components, assuming that the current directory is a Sliderule component.
   - `component_url` - Makes a copy of an existing remote component at the given URL.
 This creates a new directory for the downloaded component.
 Unless a user is an owner or maintainer of the remote component's repository, the downloaded component is read-only.
 - `sliderule-cli upload` - Asks for a message to attach to any changes, and uploads all project/component changes.
 If the current component directory has not been initilized for a remote repository, the user is prompted to enter the repository's URL.
 - `sliderule-cli add [url]` - Downloads a remote component and installs it in the current project.
 Unless a user is an owner or maintainer of the remote component's repository, remote components are read-only.
+If using a git host such as GitHub, the https URL must be used, instead of the SSH link.
+The URL provided can be from any supported repository type, such as git on GitHub: https://github.com/m30-jrs/blink_firmware.git
 - `sliderule-cli remove [name]` - Removes the named component from a project.
 The name can refer to either a local or remote component.
 - `sliderule-cli refactor [name]` - Changes a local component to a remote component.
-This command will ask for a URL for the component to be pushed to. *NOTE:* The specified URL must exist prior to running this command.
+This command will ask for a URL for the component to be pushed to.
+The specified URL must exist prior to running this command.
 The remote repository for the component is not created automatically at this time.
+Use the SSH link to the repository if hosted on GitHub, GitLab, Git* instead of the https link, and make sure to have your ssh keys set up correctly for your operating system.

 ## Compiling It Yourself